-Chandna A., Shwe Nwe Htun N., Peto TJ., Liverani M., Brummaier T., Phommasone K., Ibna Zaman S., Sandar Zaw A., Batty E., Waithira N., Richard-Greenblatt M., Blacksell SD., Bodhidatta L., Callery JJ., Fagnark W., Islam S., Lertcharoenchoke S., Mukaka M., Pongvongsa T., Schilling WH., Thaipadungpanit J., Tripura R., Dondorp AM., Mayxay M., White NJ., Nosten F., Smithuis F., Ashley EA., Maude RJ., Day NP., Lubell Y.
+Chandna A., Chew R., Shwe Nwe Htun N., Peto TJ., Zhang M., Liverani M., Brummaier T., Phommasone K., Perrone C., Pyae Phyo A., Sattabongkot J., Roobsoong W., Nguitragool W., Sen A., Ibna Zaman S., Sandar Zaw A., Batty E., Waithira N., Abdad MY., Blacksell SD., Bodhidatta L., Callery JJ., Fagnark W., Huangsuranun W., Islam S., Lertcharoenchoke S., Lohavittayavikant S., Mukaka M., Moul V., Kumer Neogi A., Nedsuwan S., Pongvongsa T., Ponsap P., Richard-Greenblatt M., Schilling WHK., Thaipadungpanit J., Tripura R., Dondorp AM., Mayxay M., White NJ., Nosten F., Smithuis F., Ashley EA., Maude RJ., Day NPJ., Lubell Y.